-C. Participant-Directed/Person-Centered Planning - Making fundamental changes in state policies and programs which support participant-directed/person-centered planning is recognized as a critical focus for State Plans.
-OAA Title VII programs and services are designed to support this effort, and opportunities also exist for maximizing participant direction in Title III and VI programs.
+C. Participant-Directed/Person-Centered Planning - Making fundamental changes in state policies and programs which support consumer control and choice is recognized as a critical focus for State Plans.
+OAA Title VII programs and services are designed to support this effort, and opportunities also exist for maximizing consumer control and choice in Title III and VI programs.
 Describe your planned efforts (measurable objectives) to support participant-directed/person-centered planning for older adults and their caregivers across the spectrum of long term care services, including home, community and institutional settings.